JohnSundell/SuperSpriteKit/README.md

 ##### SSKInteractionHandler

 A class dedicated to input in a platform-agnostic manner.
 By using this interaction handler a lot of platform-specific and/or boilerplate input code can be removed from scenes and nodes throught the game.
-At the moment, it only handles click, touch & mouse move interactions, but more is coming soon!
+At the moment, the supported interactions are: touch & mouse click events & mouse move events & keyboard events, but more is coming soon!

 ##### SKSpriteNode+SSKAnimation